 We were incorporated and commenced active operations in 2007.
 Our operations to date have been primarily limited to organizing and staffing our company, acquiring rights to product candidates, business planning, raising capital and developing Fovista and Zimura.
 We acquired our rights to Fovista from (OSI) Eyetech, Inc., or Eyetech, in July 2007.
 The acquisition included an assignment of license rights and obligations under an agreement with Archemix Corp.
 We have licensed rights to our product candidate Zimura from Archemix Corp.
 Since inception, we have incurred significant operating losses.
-As of March 31, 2016, we had an accumulated deficit of \$441.8 million.
-Our net loss was \$36.3 million for the three months ended March 31, 2016, and \$105.7 million for the year ended December 31, 2015, and we expect to continue to incur significant operating losses in 2016 and potentially 2017.
-We have not generated any revenues from product sales and have financed our operations primarily through private placements of our preferred stock, venture debt borrowings, funding under our royalty purchase and sale agreement with Novo A/S, which we refer to as the Novo Agreement, our initial public offering of common stock, which we closed in September 2013, our follow-on public offering of common stock, which we closed in February 2014, and funds we received under the Novartis Agreement.
-We received net proceeds from our initial public offering of \$175.6 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
-We received net proceeds from the follow-on public offering of \$55.4 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
+As of June 30, 2016, we had an accumulated deficit of \$471.8 million.
+Our net loss was \$66.2 million for the six months ended June 30, 2016, and \$105.7 million for the year ended December 31, 2015, and we expect to continue to incur significant operating losses in 2016 and potentially 2017.
+We have not generated any revenues from product sales and have financed our operations primarily through private placements of our preferred stock, venture debt borrowings, funding under our royalty purchase and sale agreement with Novo A/S, which we refer to as the Novo Agreement, our initial public offering of common stock, which we closed in February 2014, and funds we received under the Novartis Agreement.
+We received net proceeds from the follow-on public offering of \$175.6 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
 We have received \$125.0 million of funding under the Novo Agreement, which constitutes the full amount of funding under that agreement.
-We also received an upfront payment of \$200.0 million from Novartis upon the execution of the Novartis Agreement and enrollment-based milestone payments of \$50.0 million in October 2014 and \$50.0 million in April 2015.
+We also received an upfront payment of \$200.0 million upon the achievement of each of two patient enrollment-based milestones, and \$30.0 million upon the achievement of a third, and final, enrollment-based milestone, for an aggregate of \$130.0 million.